This article was originally posted on the 28th October 2017 and updated on October 26th 2018.

 It’s getting chilly out there!
 Barcelona may be on the Mediterranean but those sea breezes turn cooler this time of year.
-We still have the odd warm day but there are so many things to do even without sitting on the beach.
-A blustery walk along the seafront will still be good fun, but these activities will help keep you entertained inside and outside regardless of the temperature in the city.
+We still have the odd warm day and the sun still shines, meaning a blustery walk along the sea front will still be good fun, but we have some great activities and ideas that will help keep you entertained inside or outside, regardless of the temperature in the city.

 One of the best things about Catalonia is that every holiday is accompanied by something delicious.
 For example, while in the UK they give chocolate eggs at Easter, in Catalonia they give chocolate sculptures that can cost hundreds of euros!
 This time of year, as the leaves change colour and the temperature drops, three different and delightful treats hit the shelves and the streets of Barcelona.